-After years of struggle, writer/director Crowe finally got studio money to make his dream project: His life story.
+After years of struggle, writer/director Crowe finally got the money to make his dream project: the story of his life.
 Uh-oh!

 Now, many good writers have autobiographical elements in their work; by drawing on their own experiences, they can make their characters more real.
-But when somebody comes out and makes the grand announcement that "This is essentially my autobiography", you know that the work itself will actually be filled with lies, whitewashing, and self-aggrandizement.
+But when somebody makes the grand announcement that "This is my autobiography", you sense the work will be filled with lies, whitewashing, and self-aggrandizement.

-So basically you have your usual Hollywood B.S. masquerading as truthful humanist storytelling – and people are buying it.
-The real crime is that Crowe does have a fascinating story to tell - in the tragic life of the late Lester Bangs.
-Hoffman brings a great deal of depth, wry humor, and loneliness to the character, and would have completely stolen the film if Crowe weren't more interested in his own ho-hum life story.
+It's the usual Hollywood B.S. masquerading as truthful humanist storytelling – and people are buying it.
+The real crime is that Crowe does have a fascinating story to tell, in the tragic life of the late Lester Bangs.
+Hoffman brings a great deal of depth, wry humor, and loneliness to the character, and he would have completely stolen the film if Crowe weren't more interested in his own ho-hum life story.
 Oh well.

-Almost Famous still provides two hours of moderate entertainment, though Crowe's unerringly idealized vision of himself (William even gets to lose his virginity to three hot babes!) is impossible to ignore.
+Almost Famous still provides two hours of breezy entertainment, though Crowe's unerringly idealized vision of himself (William even gets to lose his virginity to three hot babes!) is impossible to get past.
 Aside from that, the cast is all fine, with standout performances by Hoffman, a hilariously energetic Frances McDormand as William's concerned mom, and Kate Hudson as a troubled groupie.